YouTube returns to Echo Show, just in time for Black Friday

 Amazon's Echo Show seemed like a powerful kitchen tool -- Amazon's hands-free Alexa assistant, plus a touchscreen for all your YouTube cooking videos.
-But in September, the YouTube app abruptly disappeared from buyer's devices, without any warning at all -- because YouTube wasn't happy with how its content was being shown.
+But in September, the YouTube app abruptly disappeared from the device, without any warning at all -- because YouTube wasn't happy with how its content was being shown.

 Now, YouTube has officially returned, an Amazon spokesperson confirms.
 (Just in time for the Echo Show's new Black Friday price of $180, I might add.)